Eugenoil/service-team/README.md

 # service-team

-Service that registry information about users and groups
+Registers information about users and groups